Bound states and decay dynamics in $N$-level Friedrichs model with factorizable interactions: Discrete bound states

 \subsection{Bound states outside the continuum}

-The most common scenario is the presence of bound states outside the energy band.
-With the assumption of no degeneracy among discrete levels $\{\ep_n\}_{n=1}^N$, Eq.~(\ref{SE}) can be rearranged.
-Dividing the equation by $\Si(E)\prod_{n=1}^N(E-\ep_n)$, we obtain a compact form
+The most common scenario is the presence of BOCs.
+With the assumption of no degeneracy among discrete levels $\{\vep_n\}_{n=1}^N$, Eq.~(\ref{SE}) can be rearranged.
+Dividing the equation by $\Si(E)\prod_{n=1}^N(E-\vep_n)$, we obtain a compact form